-Winch Line Dampener:
+Winch Line Dampener

 Like in a playground game of "tug of war" if the other team lets go, the rope can come flying toward you.
 A winch line draped with a dampener such as a winch line blanket or even a heavy jacket can catch some of the energy if a winch line "lets loose" for any reason.
-We carry a variety of affordable winch line blankets.
 In a pinch, a jacket or heavy garment can perform a similar function.
 Experienced off roaders have also used a heavy branch or log to capture this energy in some instances.